Mounthooly Bunkhouse, Mount Hooley, College Valley, Wooler, Northumberland, NE71 6TU

 Walks:Long Distance Walks

-This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available to individuals, gives a Best Price Guarantee and is on the Sandstone Way, the IHUK signage page, the present or past youth hostel page, the Pennine Way and the dark sky area.
+This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee and is on the Sandstone Way, the IHUK signage page, the present or past youth hostel page, the Pennine Way and the dark sky area.